pyeventsourcing/eventsourcing/docs/topics/user_guide/index.rst

 application, domain, infrastructure.
 To create a working program, simply copy all the code snippets from a section into a Python file.

-The code snippets are tested automatically, and so should work.
 Please feel free to experiment by making variations.
+The code snippets are tested automatically by the library's test suite, so that you can expect everything you see to work as described.

 .. toctree::
    :maxdepth: 3